vektor-inc/vk-all-in-one-expansion-unit/readme.txt

 == Changelog ==

-[ Specification Change ][ Child Page Index ] To be able to change thumbnail outer html.
+[ Specification Change ][ wp title ] Change search result title in case of no keyword [ Specification Change ][ Child Page Index ] To be able to change thumbnail outer html.

 = 9.38.0.0 =